To begin with, does God appoint all leaders?

 Case and point: Moses’ family disobeyed Pharoah’s order and hid Moses.

-God is not asking you to change the government
+Is God asking Christians to change the government?